garrisonneely/raspberry-pi-travel-router/docs/GETTING_STARTED.md

 - Starts all configured services
 - Establishes WiFi connection on wlan1
 - Brings up VPN tunnel on tun0
+- **🔄 IP ADDRESS CHANGE**: At the end of Phase 11, static IP is applied to eth0
+  - **Your SSH connection will change to: 192.168.100.2**
+  - Your current SSH session may disconnect
+  - Reconnect immediately with: `ssh pi@192.168.100.2`
 - Time: 1-2 minutes (VPN connection may take 10-30 seconds)

 **Phase 12: System Verification - BEGIN**